Perelman School of Medicine: Governance

 The Perelman School of Medicine and the University of Pennsylvania Health System (UPHS) comprise "Penn Medicine".
 Penn Medicine is an organizational structure designed to integrate Penn's clinical, educational, and research functions.
 Penn Medicine is governed by a board of trustees which in turn reports to the trustees of the university.
-Kevin B. Mahoney serves as CEO of UPHS while J. Larry Jameson serves as Dean of Medicine and Executive Vice President of the health system.
+Kevin B. Mahoney is CEO of UPHS while J. Larry Jameson is Dean of Medicine and Executive Vice President of the health system.

 Departments

-The School of Medicine has departments in the following basic science subjects: Biochemistry and Biophysics, Biostatistics and Epidemiology, Cancer Biology, Cell and Developmental Biology, Genetics, Medical Ethics and Health Policy, Microbiology, Neuroscience, Pharmacology, and Physiology.
-The school also has departments in the following clinical practices: Anesthesiology and Critical Care, Dermatology, Emergency Medicine, Family Practice and Community Medicine, Medicine, Neurology, Neurosurgery, Obstetrics and Gynecology, Ophthalmology (See Scheie Eye Institute), Orthopaedic Surgery, Otorhinolaryngology, Pathology and Laboratory Medicine, Pediatrics (See Children's Hospital of Philadelphia), Physical Medicine and Rehabilitation, Psychiatry, Radiation Oncology, Radiology, and Surgery.
+The School of Medicine has departments in the following basic science subjects: biochemistry and biophysics, biostatistics and epidemiology, cancer biology, cell and developmental biology, genetics, medical ethics and health policy, microbiology, neuroscience, pharmacology, and physiology.
+The school also has departments in the following clinical practices: anesthesiology and critical care, dermatology, emergency medicine, family practice and community medicine, medicine, neurology, neurosurgery, obstetrics and gynecology, ophthalmology (see Scheie Eye Institute), orthopaedic surgery, otorhinolaryngology, pathology and laboratory medicine, pediatrics (see Children's Hospital of Philadelphia), physical medicine and rehabilitation, psychiatry, radiation oncology, radiology, and surgery.